What is the NHS Pension

 Since the inception of the National Health Service Act in July 1946, the NHS has grown to become the largest centrally administered public service pension scheme in Europe.

-It has two main sections the 1995 and 2008 each with distinct benefits.
+The old Scheme had two main sections the 1995 and 2008 each with distinct benefits.

 What Do You Pay In?